The Art of Staying Series - Part 2: Regulation vs. Escapism

 Between opening and integration.

-Integration is what allows insight to become lived, not just experienced.
+Integration is what allows insight to become lived and empowering, not just experienced.

 True nervous system healing doesn’t remove the guard.